-Minneapolis (http://minneapolis.score.org/) What Works: Linking to their social media pages (Facebook, Twitter and LinkedIn) using the icon buttons in the lower right corner of the homepage.
-Also they highlight upcoming workshops (fresh content is important for SEO) towards bottom of page.
+(http://minneapolis.score.org/) What Works: Linking to their social media pages (Facebook, Twitter, and LinkedIn) using the icon buttons in the lower right corner of the homepage.
+Also, they highlight upcoming workshops (fresh content is important for SEO) towards the bottom of the page.

-(http://washingtondc.score.org/) What Works: Descriptive anchor links to their own fresh content like workshops, events and newsletters.
-Descriptive URL’s like http://washingtondc.score.org/resources/dc-government-businessresource-center are great for SEO.
+(http://washingtondc.score.org/) What Works: Descriptive anchor links to their own fresh content like workshops, events, and newsletters.
+Descriptive URLs like http://washingtondc.score.org/resources/dc-government-businessresource-center are great for SEO.

-Atlanta (http://atlanta.score.org) What Works: Ad on the right highlighting Facebook page.
+(http://atlanta.score.org) What Works: Ad on the right highlighting Facebook page.
 Uses identifiable images and links to social media.
-Also uses thumbnail Twitter and Facebook icons at bottom.
+It also uses thumbnail Twitter and Facebook icons at the bottom.

 (http://portlandme.score.org/) What Works: Great layout and use of calls to action (ie. Request Mentoring, Make an Appointment).